onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-    I will own nothing and be happy and you'll choose for yourself how much you'd want to own Own nothing and be happy - well not really nothing… but less - by choice freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth get Whipped - ask an F friend to do it - crush a carrot in mouth freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology only the west could become pregnant with this system - this is a testament for the liberties we enjoy
+    I will own nothing and be happy and you'll choose for yourself how much you'd want to own Own nothing and be happy - well not really nothing… but less - by choice freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth get Whipped - ask an F friend (or multiple) to do it - crush a carrot in mouth "you've been a bad boy!"
+        "yes my queen"
+        multiple angles - on my knees, face towards the wall, and lying on the ground, or being held by 2 of them freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology only the west could become pregnant with this system - this is a testament for the liberties we enjoy